erikw/restic-automatic-backup-scheduler/README.md

 Here follows a step-by step tutorial on how to set it up, with my sample script and configurations that you can modify to suit your needs.

-Note, you can use any of the supported [storage backends](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html).
+Note, you can use any restic's supported [storage backends](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html).
 The setup should be similar but you will have to use other configuration variables to match your backend of choice.

 ## Project Scope
 The scope for this is not to be a full-fledged super solution that solves all the problems and all possible setups.
 The aim is to be a hackable code base for you to start sewing up the perfect backup solution that fits your requirements!